rmathena79/put-a-bird-on-it/README.md

 Bird sighting data comes from eBird's (https://ebird.org/home) Basic Dataset.
 The code should work with any snapshot of their data, but I have been using subsets of this version:
 * eBird Basic Dataset.
 Version: EBD_relApr-2022.
 Cornell Lab of Ornithology, Ithaca, New York.
 9/26/2024.

-The map links to pages from Animal Diversity Web (https://animaldiversity.org/) for detail about each species.
+Multiple elements link to pages from Animal Diversity Web (https://animaldiversity.org/) for detail about each taxonomic group.

 # Instructions